SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles mimic mode.
+Toggles a **Mimic** clone that follows your movements one-to-one.
 Spawns where you are standing or where you had placed the anchor.
 Stays in place till confirmed.

 </details>